 Now for s long as a can remember I`ve played with toy soldiers, my parents house and garden in Rhondda were strewn with little plastic men for my entire childhood and kept resurfacing right up until we finally moved my mother down to Swansea in 2012!
 Buying me presents for birthdays, Christmases or just rewards was dead easy - a packet or box of Airfix soldiers - any period or nationality, it simply did not matter as they joined on side or the other in a vast melee across the house and garden.
 If I was particularly lucky a Dinky or Matchbox di-cast vehicle would add a motorised or armoured element too.

-War movies, Commando comics and Christmas annuals by Warlord and Victor also fueled my obsession.
+War movies, Commando comics and Christmas annuals by Warlord and Victor also fuelled my obsession.

-In my early teens I discover "real rules" and books by Charles Grant, Terence Wise and Donald Featherstone and began building plastic kits.
+In my early teens I discovered "real rules" and books by Charles Grant, Terence Wise and Donald Featherstone and began building plastic kits.

 About the time I went to secondary school I also discovered another interest - horror movies.
 Particularly late Saturday night creature feature features on BBC2 from the Hammer studios, these introduced my young mind to Dracula (and his various buxom victims/brides); Frankenstein and his monster and Mummies, etc.